kylegwilliam/byu-cs324/hw-sockets/README.md

  27. What happens when you call `read()` (or `recv()`) on an open socket (UDP or TCP), and there are no messages are available at the socket for reading?
-Hint: see the man page for `read(2)`, especially the "DESCRIPTION" section.
+Hint: see the man page for `recv()`, especially the "DESCRIPTION" section.
+See also the instructions in Part 1.

- 28. What happens when you call `read()` (or `recv()`) on an open socket (UDP or TCP), and the amount of data available is less than the requested amount?
-Hint: see the man page for `read(2)`, especially the "DESCRIPTION" section.
+ 28. What happens when you call `read()` (or `recv()`) on an open socket (UDP or TCP), and the number of bytes available for reading is less than the requested amount?
+Hint: see the man page for `read(2)`, especially the "RETURN VALUE" section.

  29. What happens you you call `read()` (or `recv()`) on an open UDP socket, and you specify a length that is less than the length of the next